47degrees/fp-with-arrow-videos/Functor.md

 - ...and many more.

 ^ We previously said that the Functor can work over any type constructor F.
-^ Truth is that F must be a data type able to provide an instance of Functor for it.
+^ The truth is, that F must be a data type that's able to provide an instance of Functor for it.
 Some examples would be: Option, Try, List, IO, and many more.

 ---